cy-xu/cosmic-conn/docs/source/user_guide.rst

 The returned array ``cr_prob`` is the predicted probability of each pixel being affected by CR, where :math:`\text{cr_prob}_{ij} \in [0, 1]`.
 A threshold of 0.5 is suitable for most data but using the interactive preview in the `Web-based app`_ could help find the suitable parameters based on your data.

-Lowering the threshold will include more peripheral CR pixels and applying morphological dilation will enlarge mask for the detected CRs.
+Lowering the threshold will include more peripheral CR pixels and applying morphological dilation will enlarge mask areas for the detected CRs.
 To dilate the mask by one pixel:

 .. code-block:: python